 Thank you for your nomination!
 Our system is ready for submissions, but we realize technology issues may arise.
 Please contact us if you require assistance or have questions.

-Thank you for working so hard on your nominations!
-Our system is allowing for submissions, but we realize several of you may be having difficulties with technology issues.
-We are extending the submission deadline through the weekend.
-The submission process will be open until noon on Monday Feb.
-4th.
+The submission process will be open until Tuesday, January 15, 2019 at 5:00 p.m.
+(CST).
 Following that time, we will review the files and send out notices of confirmation or requests for additional information.
-If you have not received confirmation by Feb.
-5th, please contact us at firstname.lastname@example.org.
+If you have not received confirmation that we have received your information by January 17, 2019, please contact us at firstname.lastname@example.org.

 The award committee attempts to send reminders about this award through e-mail and hard copy mailings generated from the Kansas State Department of Education website contact list.
-To ensure reminders reach you, please keep your directory information updated with KSDE and be sure that all individuals interested in the Kansas Master Teacher mailings add email@example.com to their e-mail address books.
-We suggest that individuals in charge of the local selection process should bookmark the Kansas Master Teacher website and check it following the award ceremony each year.
-Upcoming application processes and dates will be available at this time.
+To ensure reminders reach you, please keep your directory information updated with KSDE and be sure all individuals interested in the Kansas Master Teacher mailings add email@example.com to their e-mail address books.
+We suggest individuals in charge of the local selection process should bookmark the Kansas Master Teacher web site.
 Thank you for assisting us with our efforts to keep you informed.

 Nomination forms may be prepared by the nominee, a school or district committee, an assigned school representative, a professional organization, a parent, or other individual or organization that would like to nominate a teacher.

 Because nominations can come from a variety of sources, more than one individual may be nominated from a school or district; however, only one person from a district will be selected as a Master Teacher.